 Probably the presenter most readily associated with the programme was Dickie Davies who took over in 1968 and remained in charge until the show was cancelled in 1985.
 Fred Dineage was Davies’ relief presenter.

-Some events were screened under the umbrella subtitle of International Sports Special, which embraced anything from show jumping and water skiing to Australian Rules football and arm wrestling.
+Some events were screened under the umbrella subtitle of International Sports Special, which embraced anything from show jumping and water skiing to Australian Rules football, Angling (!) and arm wrestling.

-Ian St John and Jimmy Greaves were the last football pundits, and when World Of Sports was cancelled their slot survived as a separate programme entitled Saint and Greavsie.
+Ian St John and Jimmy Greaves were the last football pundits, and when World Of Sport was cancelled their slot survived as a separate programme entitled Saint and Greavsie.

 On The Ball was revived as a show in its own right in 1998 with presenters Gabby Yorath and Barry Venison.

-Other commentators included Tony Green (darts), John Pulman (snooker), Adrian Metcalf (athletics) and Reg Gutteridge (boxing).
+Other commentators included Dave Lanning (darts and speedway), Tony Green (darts), John Pulman (snooker), Adrian Metcalf (athletics) and Reg Gutteridge (boxing).

 Ian St John